 View of a container ship being turned by a hard working tug.

 A view towards the western hills across the San Francisco Bay.
-We ate at Tony Romos where I enjoyed a steak while watching the trains pass through Jack London Square.
-We walked back via the former Western Pacific Station before returning to the room for the night.
-We watched the History Channel’s program about Saddam Hussein and a link to the Nazis of Germany.
-A fascinating program in which I learned more about several present and past issues as the trains rolled by outside our window.
+We ate at Tony Roma's, where I enjoyed a steak while watching the trains pass through Jack London Square.
+We walked back to the hotel by way of the former Western Pacific station.
+We watched the History Channel's program about Saddam Hussein and a link to the Nazis of Germany.
+It was a fascinating program which I learned more about several present and past issues, as the trains rolled by outside our window.
 I took a waterfall shower and then called it a night.

 UP 5775 East rolled through Jack London Square.
 Knowing our train would be coming into the station, we relocated to the pedestrian bridge.

 Our Capitol Train for Emeryville came into the station from Jack London Square.
-We boarded this train but it wouldn't leave until 7:15 AM.
+We boarded this train but it would not leave until 7:15 AM.

 San Joaquin 712 sat ready to head south to Bakersfield.
 Capitol Train 520 left Oakland on time and we were off for the quick trip to Emeryville.